juanmartin8a/helix-go/README.md

 // Manual unmarshaling
 var customResult MyCustomStruct
 err = json.Unmarshal(rawBytes, &customResult)

 ```

 **When to use Raw:**

-- When you need maximum control over response processing
+-   You need maximum control over response processing
 -   For custom JSON unmarshaling logic
-- When working with streaming or large responses
-- For debugging raw server responses
+-   You just need to know if the operation succeeded or not

 ## Error Handling